DinoChiesa/ApigeeEdge-Java-SecureRandom/README.md

 # Java Secure Pseudo Random Number Generator

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge.
-The callout uses java.security.SecureRandom to generate random numbers (ints, UUIDs, or Gaussian values) within a policy Apigee Edge proxy, and sets a context variable with that information.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee.
+The callout uses java.security.SecureRandom to generate random numbers (ints, UUIDs, or Gaussian values) within a policy Apigee proxy, and sets a context variable with that information.

 ## Disclaimer